 Reasons to Cook Spaghetti Squash in the Oven

-For only a few minutes of chopping, they’re such an easy way to add nutrition and complete a well-rounded meal.
+- For only a few minutes of cutting, you have an easy way to add nutrition and create a well-rounded meal.

 To roast a medley of vegetables, and for more tips and seasoning suggestions, check out my ultimate guide to Oven Roasted Vegetables.